-Both of these drugs are prescription forms of zoledronic acid.
-Like all forms of zolendronic acid, you take this drug only once a year.
-It is given by an infusion.
-And this is done right in your doctor's office.
+Both of these are forms of zoledronic acid, an Osteoporosis drug that is taken only once a year.
+It is given by an infusion in your doctor's office.
+(Note the bottle; no pills.)

-You may want to know that in May 2007 the New England Journal of Medicine stated
+As for spinal fractures that often cause dowagers humps, you may want to know that in May 2007 the New England Journal of Medicine reported

 that a study involving more than 7,700 women showed that treatment

-with this drug reduced the risk of spine fractures by 70% and hip
+with this drug reduced the risk of spine fractures by 70% (a known cause of dowagers hump) and it reduced hip

 fractures by 41%.

 The reduction in spine fractures for the three years of the study was as follows: 60% in year one; 71% in year two and 70% in year three.
-Again, those are significant numbers! - especially when we consider that bone loss in the spine can lead to kyphosis or dowagers hump - a difficult and unsightly condition.
+Again, those are significant numbers! - especially when we consider that bone loss in the spine usually lead to kyphosis (or dowagers hump) - a difficult and unsightly condition.

 indicated for treatment of osteoporosis in postmenopausal women.
 In